 (trans. by Edward G. Seidensticker in The Tale of Genji)

 In tribute to my hometown and the people who worked so hard to create THIS NIGHT socks, THIS NIGHT donates 50 cents per pair sold through this website to the Olivet Boys & Girls Club of Reading, PA, a wonderful organization that provides great opportunities and safe, fun spaces for the kids and teens of Reading to go after school and during the summer.
-And in support of the community where THIS NIGHT socks are now knit, THIS NIGHT is delighted to donate an additional 50 cents per pair sold online to the great Catawba County Partnership for Children, which does a lot of amazing things in the Conover, NC, area, including running its Imagination Library, which provides free books to more than 5,000 kids in Catawba County.
+And in support of the community where THIS NIGHT socks are now knit, THIS NIGHT is delighted to donate an additional 50 cents per pair sold online to the great Catawba County Partnership for Children, which does a lot of amazing things in the area where my socks are now knit, including running its Imagination Library, which provides free books to more than 5,000 kids in Catawba County.